 Question 2: Should your dog need medical care because of a potential illness found during step 2, would it be cheaper to pay the medical bills yourself than to have enrolled in pet insurance?

 Run a few scenarios based on the information collected in the two previous steps.
 Compare the cost estimate for any health issue that the dog could have versus the cost of pet insurance for the dog’s lifetime plus deductibles and coinsurance (the percentage of costs you pay after you’ve met your deductible).

 If it is likely to be cheaper to buy pet insurance than to pay yourself if the dog gets one or two health problems (especially the ones where the risk is high for your dog or its breed), you should get pet insurance (a policy that covers these risks!).
 Otherwise, you should be fine without one.

-If you don’t have many savings and would be facing a difficult decision if a vet announced to you that your dog needs expensive treatments, surgery, etc., it’s probably best to get dog insurance.
-Complete health coverage from Eusoh would probably be the way to go as it also includes vet visits and most expenses for a very reasonable price.
-An accident and illness plan from a pet insurance company could also work.
+If you don’t have many savings and would be facing a difficult decision if a vet announced to you that your dog needs expensive treatments, surgery, etc., it’s probably best to get dog insurance, at least an accident and illness plan.

 Suppose you feel comfortable about your financial situation.
 After gathering all the information during step 2, it seems that your dog has an excellent chance to remain healthy his whole life.
 In that case, you can follow your initial idea.
 No pet insurance or a simple accident coverage could be OK (as an accident can always happen) since you could pay the medical bills if needed.
 But you can also buy peace of mind by getting better coverage.